NREL/fastsim/fastsim/docs/README.md

 1. _Optional_: Within the `rust/` folder (which contains the rust `src/` folder), run `cargo test --release` to build and run the tests.
 1. In `fastsim/rust/fastsim-py`, you should now be able to run `maturin develop --release`, which will enable the tests that use rust to run.
 You should also now be able to run `fastsim/fastsim/docs/demo.py`.

+After FASTSim has been installed as editable per the above instructions, you can rebuild and test everything with `sh build_and_test.sh` in Windows bash or `./build_and_test.sh` in Linux/Unix in the `fastsim/` dir.

 # Users with NREL VPN Access
 Note: the following instructions work only if you are inside NREL VPN:
 To install and/or update, run